iter8-tools/docs/docs/tutorials/autox/autox.md

 Furthermore, you can add additional tasks that ship out-of-the-box with Iter8, in order to enrich the experiments.
 For example, you can add a `slack` task so that your experiment results will be posted on Slack.
 That way, you can automatically have the latest performance statistics after every update.
 Here is the [documentation](../../user-guide/tasks/slack.md) for the `slack` task as well as a [tutorial](../../tutorials/integrations/slack.md) for using the Slack task.

-You can also automate experiments that are not from Iter8.
-For example, a [Litmus Chaos chaos experiment](https://github.com/iter8-tools/iter8/tree/v0.14.5/charts/litmuschaos) is available, which can also be configured with AutoX.

 Lastly, recall that you can provide multiple groups and experiment specs so AutoX can launch and manage a whole suite of experiments for multiple Kubernetes applications and namespaces.

 ## Clean up